 |Project manager||S. May|

-- Feasibility study on the use of carbon concrete technology in the reconstruction of the channel at the Klostermühlenmuseum
+- Feasibility study on the use of carbon reinforced concrete in the reconstruction of the channel at the Klostermühlenmuseum

 - Advising the planner in the tendering process for construction services